Greece Moments Greece Moments

 Windmills above Little Venice

-Last time we were there in May and, despite all the horror stories, were immediately enchanted by the unique atmosphere and the picturesque scenery that Little Venice and the Windmills, especially in the evening hours.
+We were there in May and, despite all the horror stories, were immediately enchanted by the unique atmosphere and picturesque backdrop that Little Venice and the windmills reveal in the evening hours.
+Here are the most important facts and tips for a visit to Little Venice and the windmills:

 Table of Contents